Radwa516/silicon_sprint_auc_verification/README.md

         return expected_result
 ```
 ## Running the code
-You will find the code of the environment in: **uvm_env/uvm_env.py**
+You can find the environment code in: `uvm_env/uvm_env.py`
-This is an environment setup.
-Run it to make sure that the environment is running fine.
+This file contains the environment setup.
+Run it to ensure that the environment is working correctly.
 After running, you should see:
 ```
 19.00ns INFO     cocotb.regression                  uvm_env.test_AES passed
 19.00ns INFO     cocotb.regression